SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

    This will achieve the same effect as pushing or rotating the corresponding controls on your hardware controller.
 See the [corresponding documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-controller) to see which controller functions (*1WayToggle*, *2WayToggle*, *Button*, *Dial* and *Custom*) are available and especially how to define *Custom* controller functions (which are typically not assiciated with a Button Box or a Stream Deck) using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 As you have seen in the above example, you must use *On* and *Off* as a second argument for *2WayToggle*, and *Increase* and *Decrease* for *Dial*, to specify the desired change.

    A last note for experienced users: Together with the [*execute* controller action function](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-controller), you can create powerful macros.
 Create a *Custom* controller function, which can be triggered by a button, for example on your steering wheel.
 This *Custom* function *executes* a Windows command script wich the writes a "Controller.cmd" file as described above.

+### Audio routing

+Simulator Controller allows you to direct voice output to different audio devices.
+This is mainly of interested to those of you, who are streaming their races, or when you want maximum immersion by directing car sound to a 5.1 sound system, but the assistant voices to your headphone.
+Since this if not of widespread use, there is no user interface to configure this, but a simple text file.
+If you want to configure your audio routing, create a text file with the name "Audio Settings.ini" and place it in the *Config* folder which is located in your user *Documents* folder.
+Open it with a text editor and enter the following content:

+	[Output]
+	Race Spotter.AudioDevice=*Headphone*
+	Race Engineer.AudioDevice=*Headphone*
+	Race Strategist.AudioDevice=*Headphone*

+*Headphone* is only an example for any audio device configured and name in the standard Windows settings.
+You only have to enter those lines, where you want to configure a non-default audio device, if not present the currently selected default audio device will be used.

 ## Monitoring health and activities